Category for products

 This julienne slicer is the tool that changed my life.
 I love to chop, and I can chop very well.
 I am able to slice vegetables quite thin and enjoy doing so; I find this practice meditative, in fact.

-However, this hand held julienne slicer has revolutionized chopping in my kitchen.
+However, this julienne peeler has revolutionized chopping in my kitchen.
 Before I had it I was not able to slice carrots so delicately.
 My children love to eat the veggies that I slice with this kitchen tool.
-Try it yourself. ... read more →
+Try it yourself.
+You just ... read more →

 Posted on June 3, 2009